-Nikon D750 versus Sony A6500
+Nikon D750 vs Sony A6500

 The Nikon D750 and the Sony Alpha A6500 are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and October 2016.
 The D750 is a DSLR, while the A6500 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (D750) and an APS-C sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Sony provides 24 MP.
+The cameras are based on a full frame (D750) and an APS-C (A6500) sensor.
+The Nikon has a resolution of 24.2 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is considerably smaller (50 percent) than the Nikon D750.
 Moreover, the A6500 is substantially lighter (40 percent) than the D750.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.